 Melanie Yanke, CNM, MSN: Clinical Director

 I grew up on a farm in the Texas Panhandle and spent most of my life there.
 In 1979, I finished my nursing degree and taught childbirth classes and worked in labor and delivery for a while until I took time off to raise my family.
 Kids, farming and working in landscape design in Texas and California occupied my time until I moved to Albuquerque in 2006.
 You know how life happens in mysterious ways?
 Well, I found my passion rekindled for nursing after being in Thailand during the Tsunami and helping in New Orleans after Katrina.
-I rediscovered my enthusiasm for helping women give birth and that led to my Master’s Degree in nurse midwifery at UNM in 2008.
+I got my Master’s Degree in nurse midwifery at UNM in 2008.
 Much of my research involved out-of-hospital birth and how to provide a supportive birthing environment.

-Before joining the birth center, I trained at the Tucson Birth Center and worked for over 2 years at one of the UNM clinics, but my real dream since graduation has been to help start this birth center.
+Before joining the birth center, I trained at the Tucson Birth Center and worked for over 2 years at a UNM clinic, but my real dream since graduation had been to help start this birth center.
 I am convinced that for the majority of healthy women, the birth center is a very safe and supportive place to give birth.

 I feel grateful to have experienced a life full of challenges and learned great life lessons that I use to help women though their own experiences.
 I am passionate about being with women through pregnancy and birth and strive to guide them to find their own power and strength to meet their own personal challenges and be great women.